Food politics

-Food politics is a term which encompasses not only food policy and legislation, but all aspects of the production, control, regulation, inspection, distribution and consumption of commercially grown, and even sometimes home grown, food.
-The commercial aspects of food production are affected by ethical, cultural, and health concerns, as well as environmental concerns about farming and agricultural practices and retailing methods.
-The term also encompasses biofuels, GMO crops and pesticide use, the international food market, food aid, food security and food sovereignty, obesity, labor practices and immigrant workers, issues of water usage, animal cruelty, and climate change.
+Food politics is the government policy, legislation, but public discourse around all aspects of the food system, including production, control, regulation, inspection, distribution and consumption of commercially and home grown food.

+All aspects of the food system are affected by economic, ethical, cultural and health concerns.
+Food production has environmental impacts such as water usage and climate change.
+Many technologies used for food production, such as pesticides or genetically modified organisms (GMOs) crops, have been subject to regulation and public debate.
+For food supply chains, trade, and retail, food politics also encompasses the international food market, food aid, food security, food sovereignty, labor practices and the regulation of all of these things.
+More broadly, discourse around the role of food systems in social and economic inequality, public health issues such as obesity, and cultural heritage are all part of food politics.

 Policy

 Government policies around food production, distribution, and consumption influence the cost, availability, and safety of the food supply domestically and internationally.
 On a national scale, food policy work affects farmers, food processors, wholesalers, retailers and consumers.
 Commodity crops, such as corn, rice, wheat, and soy are most often at the heart of agricultural policy-making.

 Historian Xaq Frohlich in 2017 observed an 'informational turn' in food politics in recent decades, as governments respond to food-related issues by mandating transparency (e.g. detailed information labels, such as Nutrition Facts labels) rather than direct bans or mandates.
 This approach positions consumer choice – guided by labels – as a primary way to govern food markets.

 While most food policy is initiated domestically, there are international ramifications.
 Globally, protectionist trade policies, international trade agreements, famine, political instability, and development aid are among the primary influences on food policy.
-Increasingly, climate change concerns and predictions are gaining the attention of those most concern with ensuring an adequate worldwide food supply.
+Increasingly, climate change concerns are gaining the attention of those most concern with ensuring an adequate worldwide food supply.